This post may contain affiliate links. Please read our disclosure policy.

 • Add the butter to the skillet, basting the meat with the butter and pan juices with a spoon for about a minute.
 Sprinkle chopped parsley on top of steaks and set thyme sprigs on top.

-• When steaks are finished cooking, baste again with the pan juices, then transfer to a cutting board to rest for at least 10 minutes.
+• Baste again with the pan juices, then transfer to a cutting board to rest for at least 10 minutes.

 • To serve, slice against the grain and transfer to a plate.
 Serve with additional pan juices spooned over the top.